davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 ### Automating the build process with DockerHub

 1. Create a new (or login to your existing) DockerHub account.
-2. [Link your GitHub account with your DockerHub account](https://docs.docker.com/docker-hub/builds/link-source/) (if your GitHub and DockerHub accounts have not already been linked).
+2. [Link your GitHub account with your DockerHub account](https://docs.docker.com/docker-hub/builds/link-source/) (if you have not already done so).
 3. Create a new DockerHub repository.
    1. Under "Build Settings" click the GitHub logo and then select your project's GitHub repository.
-   2. Select "Click here to customize build settings" and specify the location of the Dockerfile for your build as `docker/Dockefile`.
+   2. Select "Click here to customize build settings" and specify the location of the Dockerfile for your build as `docker/Dockerfile`.
    3. Give the DockerHub repository the same name as your project's GitHub repository.
+   4. Give the DockerHub repository a brief descrition (something like "Automated builds for $PROJECT" or similar).
    4. Click the "Create and Build" button.

-Below is a screenshot which should give you an idead of how the form out to be filled out prior to clicking "Create and Build".
+Below is a screenshot which should give you an idea of how the form out to be filled out prior to clicking "Create and Build".

 ![Creating a new DockerHub repository for your project](./img/creating-dockerhub-repo-screenshot.png)